Marvellls/Notifier-/README.md

 ## ⚠️ Disclaimer

-Bot ini dibuat untuk tujuan edukasi.
-Gunakan dengan bijak dan patuhi Terms of Service website yang di-scrape.
+This bot is created for educational purposes.
+Use responsibly and comply with the Terms of Service of the website being scraped.